gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 also all AMs that were sent before it.

-There are four cases where MCM nonconformance requires us to deal with these dangling stores:
+There are four cases where MCM nonconformance requires us to deal with dangling stores:
-- stores must be visible when later child tasks run,
-- stores done by a task must be visible before it ends,
-- earlier regular PUTs must be visible before later atomics, and
-- earlier atomics must be visible before later regular RMAs.

-- The effects of all prior stores done by a task must be visible before any child task it creates starts running.
+1. The effects of all prior stores done by a task must be visible before any child task it creates starts running.

    For regular stores this is only an issue with transmit-complete.
 We currently achieve this by doing a regular GET after every PUT.
 If tasks are bound to transmit endpoints we could instead record which remote nodes we've done PUTs to and wait to do the GETs until just before the child task(s) is/are created.
 We already have a hook for this via the `chpl_rmem_consist_*()` functions, but the compiler currently only adds calls to those only with remote caching enabled.

    For non-fetching atomic operations this is an issue independent of the completion level, as discussed.
 With unbound endpoints we handle this by doing blocking AMs.
 With bound endpoints we start out doing blocking AMs, but then switch to nonblocking AMs and record the target nodes.
 We then do blocking no-op AMs to the affected nodes to force visibility later, but this support is believed to be incomplete at present.
 In particular, while we force atomic visibility before on-stmts, we don't force it before local task creations.
 This would benefit from support through `chpl_rmem_consist_*()`, similar to the regular PUT case.

-- The effects of all prior stores done by a task must be visible before that task ends.
+2. The effects of all prior stores done by a task must be visible before that task ends.

-- When a sequence of regular PUTs is followed by a non-fetching atomic operation, the effects of all those PUTs must be visible before the effect of the atomic operation is visible.
+3. When a sequence of regular PUTs is followed by a non-fetching atomic operation, the effects of all those PUTs must be visible before the effect of the atomic operation is visible.

-- When a non-fetching atomic operation is followed by a regular RMA, the effect of the atomic operation must be visible before the RMA is initiated.
+4. When a non-fetching atomic operation is followed by a regular RMA, the effect of the atomic operation must be visible before the RMA is initiated.

 ### Program Order